The Ph.D. in Chemistry

 All students in good standing receive a tuition waiver for all semesters in which they are enrolled.

 The cost of health insurance for the student is covered.
 Coverage for additional family members is available for an additional cost.
 Dental coverage may also be purchased.
 See the Students and Scholars Health Insurance Program for complete information.

 Cost of living in Ames

 The affordable cost of living in Ames makes us an ideal choice for small city living.
-Our stipend for Fall 2016 is $25,200.
-The equivalent of our stipend in Chicago would be $31,835; in Minneapolis $28,450.
 The Cost of Living calculator at Bankrate.com breaks out the major expenses for you.

 The interdisciplinary nature of Chemistry allows our students the opportunity to work within several unique facilities on the Iowa State campus.